johannes256/colorfinder/README.md

 - **Hex Color Validation**: Ensures that user inputs are valid hex color codes.
 - **Nearest Color Matching**: Finds and displays the top 3 closest color matches from a predefined dictionary of colors.
-- **Predefined Color Dictionary**: Includes a dictionary of named hex colors based on common color names.
+- **Predefined Color Dictionary**: Includes a dictionary of named hex colors defined in Textual.
 - **Distance Calculation**: Uses Euclidean distance to measure the difference between RGB values.

-## How It Works
+## How it works

 1. The user is prompted to input a valid hex color code (e.g., `#FF6347`).
 2. The script calculates the Euclidean distance between the input color and each color in the predefined dictionary.